25 Kitchen And Food Hacks That Will Change Your Life

 If buttering corn the old-fashioned way is too messy, drop tablespoons of cut, unsalted butter directly into the pot of hot water after you've removed the boiled corn.
 Use a little less than 1 tablespoon per ear of corn.
 The melted butter will float to the top of the pot, and you can use a pair of tongs to dip and swirl the corn in the butter.

-Pre-scoop or slice the ice cream before serving
+Pre-scoop or slice ice cream

 How is it that you've gotten this far in life serving rock-hard ice cream the standard carpal tunnel-inducing scoop-by-scoop way?
 How did you not realize you can (and should) slice it or pre-scoop the softened ice cream into muffin tins and re-freeze it?
 Clearly, you have not been eating or serving enough ice cream.
 This changes now.